mikolgawk/Supporting-Data-The-Good-the-Bad-and-the-Ugly-of-Atomistic-Learning-for-Clusters-to-Bulk-G/README.md

 # Supporting Data — The-Good-the-Bad-and-the-Ugly-of-Atomistic-Learning-for-Clusters-to-Bulk-Generalization

 This repository contains supporting datasets and training scripts used in the study "The Good, the Bad, and the Ugly of Atomistic Learning for Clusters-to-Bulk Generalization".
-It provides dataset partitions, example input files, pre-trained heads, and a collection of training scripts (with and without gradient information) for experiments on cluster-to-bulk transfer learning.

 ## Repository Layout